2025 Liverpool parade attack: Legal proceedings

-On 29 May, the 53-year-old suspect was named by police and was charged with seven offences: one count of dangerous driving; two counts of unlawful and malicious wounding with intent to cause grievous bodily harm; two counts of causing unlawful and malicious grievous bodily harm with intent to cause grievous bodily harm; and two counts of attempted unlawful and malicious grievous bodily harm with intent to cause grievous bodily harm.
+On 29 May, the 53-year-old suspect, Paul Doyle, was named by police and was charged with seven offences: one count of dangerous driving; two counts of unlawful and malicious wounding with intent to cause grievous bodily harm; two counts of causing unlawful and malicious grievous bodily harm with intent to cause grievous bodily harm; and two counts of attempted unlawful and malicious grievous bodily harm with intent to cause grievous bodily harm.
 He appeared at Liverpool Magistrates' Court on 30 May, but was not asked to enter a plea.
 He then appeared at Liverpool Crown Court in the afternoon of that day for a hearing before the Recorder of Liverpool, Judge Andrew Menary KC.
-He was remanded in custody.
+He was remanded in custody at HMP Wakefield.

 On 14 August, the accused appeared at Liverpool Crown Court via video-link from custody, where prosecutors filed 24 additional charges.
 These included 23 counts relating to injuries sustained by victims—among them two infants, for whom the charges included attempted grievous bodily harm with intent—and one count of affray.
+The prosecution's case was that Doyle had used his vehicle as a weapon, having lost his temper and driven into the crowd in a rage.
 Defence counsel requested additional time to review the expanded indictment, and no pleas were entered during the hearing.
 On 4 September, he pleaded not guilty to all charges.
 He was remanded in custody until the next court hearing on 27 October.

-A trial is due to begin on 25 November.
+A trial began on 25 November.
+On 26 November, Doyle changed his plea to guilty on all 31 charges.
+On 16 December, he was sentenced to 21 years and 6 months in prison.
+The judge said that Doyle had generated "fear and panic" and his "disregard for human life defied ordinary understanding".